yperea/continuous-integration/aws/CodePipelineSetup.md

 ![CodePipeline Setup 1](screenshots/CB002.png)

-  - [ ] For Build specifications, choose Use a buildspec file, which will be the buildspec.yaml file in our project.
+  - [ ] For Build specifications, choose *Use a buildspec file*, which will be the buildspec.yaml file in our project.
 Click **Continue to CodePipeline** to return to the pipeline setup process.

 ![CodePipeline Setup 1](screenshots/CB003.png)